 Imagine the best possible Northeast Indiana Region.
 What qualities would it possess?

 We wanted Millennials to get creative with this question.
 We wanted to know, if the choice was up to the Millennials, what would Northeast Indiana look like?
 The top responses were leisure and recreation, environment, aesthetics, and urban vibrancy.
 Millennials want places they can go to have fun, hang out with friends and are green.
 They like to be in places where crowds gather and where opportunities to engage in social activities occur.
-Millennial 2020 will be hosting events in 2013 around the five pillars of Vision 2020.
-These events are meant to encourage Millennials to get more involved and attached.
+Millennial 2020 provides opportunities for young adults in the region to connect.

 What challenges must be addressed to create the best Northeast Indiana?

 There are always obstacles to creating change.
 We wanted to know where Millennials thought those challenges were.
 The majority said there was a lack of opportunity for career advancement, support for young entrepreneurs, and a lack of places you could go to find resources to help you be successful.
-As a way to combat this, Millennial 2020 is offering events like Spark Tank to provide a platform for innovative business and community engagement ideas.
+As a way to combat this, Millennial 2020 offers opportunities to network with other Millennials and business and community leaders.

 Also, although it was third, many Millennials also feel that we have a lack of openness to new ideas, new cultures, and diversity.
 Popular “other” responses include: all of the above, education, government, infrastructure, leisure, and social offerings.